jluk/ACC-Documentation/README.md

   * OS X supports cmd-v and cmd-c across all browsers

 ## Concepts
-* Consoles are assigned by unique user IDs so your Azure account is the only one with access to your Cloud Console
 * Machine state and files do not persist beyond the active session by default
   * You may [mount Azure storage to persist files.](/How-to/acc-persisting-storage.md)
+* Consoles are assigned by unique user IDs so your Azure account is the only one with access to your Cloud Console
 * Permissions are set as a regular user
-* Console runs on an ephemeral container provided on a per-session, per-user basis
+* Console runs on an ephemeral machine provided on a per-session, per-user basis
-* Console times out after 10 minutes without output activity (Hit enter to reactivate)
+* Console times out after 10 minutes without output activity

 ## Features
 * A browser-based BASH workstation built for Azure